 If we chose to view the adversity that comes our way when life gets tough from a place of opportunity, we then would see that what challenges us, changes us and we grow in this process.

-Comfort zone conversations come up frequently when I am coaching, and a common theme that emerges when I support people in my role as a life coach.
-We can all feel stuck at some point in our lives and experience the discomfort of wanting more but feeling uncomfortable about charging forward.
-We find ourselves making up excuses that keep us thinking the same thoughts, feeling the same feelings, doing the same old thing and ultimately getting what we always got from life.
+At some point in our lives we will experience the discomfort of wanting more but feeling uncomfortable about charging forward.
+We find ourselves making up excuses that keep us thinking the same thoughts, feeling the same feelings, doing the same old things.
+Ultimately getting what we always got from life.

-This is the point where I would like to share my top tips with you.
-When faced with a challenge or a new opportunity that is creating discomfort, here is some food for thought:
+I challenge YOU to do something this week that’s outside your comfort zone.
+Cast of your shell and grow!
+When faced with a challenge or a new opportunity that is creating discomfort, here’s some food for thought:

 - Play the consequences game

-Ask yourself what is the consequence of saying no to this opportunity, also what is the consequence (Or what is possible) if I say yes
+Ask yourself ‘what is the consequence of saying no to this opportunity, also what is the possibility if I say yes’.

-This will allow you to explore your biggest fears, conclude how you would tackle any worrisome events and create an action plan should they arise
+Ask yourself ‘what is the worst thing that could happen’?
+This will allow you to explore your biggest fears, conclude how you would tackle any worrisome events and create an action plan should they arise.

-This is a great question.
-It takes the fearful thinking out of the equation.
-It lets you embrace the ideal image, and visualise the things that you really want in your life
+Ask the question …’what would I do if I couldn’t fail’?
+This takes the fear and worry out of the equation.
+It lets you embrace the ideal image, and visualise the things that you really want in your life.

 - Finally PLAN